100% Online

 Using Stackable Certificate Credits toward a Master’s Degree

-As part of the stackable pathway, the courses required for this 9-credit certificate can also be applied to satisfy half of the core requirements of the Penn State Master of Professional Studies in Criminal Justice Policy and Administration (CJPA) degree, if you apply and are accepted into the program.
+As part of the stackable pathway, the courses required for this 9-credit certificate may also be applied to satisfy core requirements of the Penn State Master of Professional Studies in Criminal Justice Policy and Administration (CJPA) degree, if you apply and are accepted into the program.
+You should plan to work closely with an adviser to determine the appropriate sequence of courses to match your education goals.

 Courses may also apply to other degree programs.
 Students should contact their adviser to discuss transfer credit policies and application fees and details.